IDC Names Securiti a Worldwide Leader in Data Privacy

 Data protection in Ireland is regulated by the Data Protection Commission (DPC), an independent authority responsible for enforcing data protection laws, including the GDPR and the Data Protection Acts.
 The DPC ensures that organizations operating in Ireland comply with data protection regulations and investigates data protection breaches.

 Under the GDPR, organizations in Ireland can face significant fines for data protection violations.
-Penalties can include fines of up to €20 million or 4% of the company's global annual revenue, whichever is higher, for serious breaches of data protection laws.
+These penalties can range from 10 million or 2 % of the company’s global revenue, whichever is higher, for less serious violations to up to €20 million or 4% of the company's global annual revenue, whichever is higher, for serious breaches of data protection laws.

 Get all the latest information, law updates and more delivered to your inbox